 - Mini-Game: "Freestyle", a separate miniature pachinko-style playfield in the backbox.

-- Signature Style: Banzai Run features what would become Lawlor's trademarks, including the Bumper Shot, horizontal shots, dual-left inlanes (though in this case, it's a kicker), and game-changing gimmicks (the vertical playfield).
+- Signature Style: Banzai Run features what would become Lawlor's trademarks: Multiple flippers (in this table's case, six), a soft-plunge Skill Shot, the Bumper Shot, horizontal shots, dual-left inlanes (though in this case, it's a kicker), and game-changing gimmicks (the vertical playfield).

 - Skill Shot: Gently plunge the ball into the Banzai Hill saucer to score the "Super Cycle Stunt" bonus and send the ball up Banzai Hill.

-- The Smurfette Principle: Red Hot, the only female racer in the game.
+- The Smurfette Principle: Red Hot is the only female racer in the game.